mork-optimization/mork/CONTRIBUTING.md

 # How to contribute

 Third party contributions are essential to improve the project.
-Not every contribution has to be a code changes to the core framework, other contributions can be documentation improvements, project examples, use cases, etc.
+Not every contribution has to be a code change to the core framework, other contributions can be: documentation improvements, project examples, use cases, etc.

 ## Before contributing